pyrates/autoroutes/README.md

 from autoroutes import Routes
 routes = Routes()

-# Register a new path
+# Register a new route
 routes.add('path/to/resource/{id}', something='value', anything='else')

-# Try to match a path
+# Try to match a route
 routes.match('path/to/resource/1234')
 > ({'something': 'value', 'anything': 'else'}, {'id': '1234'})
 ```